WildernessLabs/Documentation/docs/Meadow/Release_Notes/Beta6/index.md

 You can see the full list of improvements and fixes [here](https://github.com/WildernessLabs/Meadow.Foundation/milestone/14)

+## Known Issues
+* Debugging will not automatically deploy your latest changes to your device.
+You'll need to right-click -> Deploy the project first and debug after.
+* Joining WIFI network at startup with Config files has been disabled due to a few logic dificulties, so you'll need to re-add the logic to join the network in code.
+You can still get date and time via NTP.

 # b6.0.1

 This is a point release with a big focus on tooling features and stability along with a number of Meadow.Foundation stability fixes, performance improvements, and API consistency updates.